zaguiini/react-native-final-tree-view/README.md

 It is required that each node on the tree have its own `id` key.
 Obviously, it should be **unique**.
 The tree nodes are defined in the `children` key.
 They are an array of objects, following the same structure as the parent.

-After defining your data, mount the component:
+After defining your data, mount the component.
+Example:

 ```js
 import React from 'react'